SocGen CEO to face shareholders after Rosbank arrest

-PARIS (Reuters) - Societe Generale (SOGN.PA) management will face investors later on Wednesday for the first time since the shock arrest of the French bank’s top Russian executive on charges of bribery.
+PARIS, May 22 (Reuters) - Societe Generale management will face investors later on Wednesday for the first time since the shock arrest of the French bank’s top Russian executive on charges of bribery.

 The annual shareholder meeting is also likely to draw ire over a rise in 2012 bonus payouts for top management after a year that saw job cuts and a slump in profits at France’s No. 2 listed bank.